Trollfjorden and Raftsundet

 Experience fjords that cut inland through towering mountain ranges

-On calm days, Hurtigruten can sail in and almost brush the sides of the thousand metre high mountains of Trollfjorden.
-No other place offers you the chance to get as close to this incredible sight.
+On calm days, Hurtigruten can almost brush the sides of the over 3280-feet-high mountains of Trollfjorden.

-On deck you can admire peaks such as Trolltindan (1,045 metres above sea level) one side and Blåfjellet (998 metres above sea level) on the other, while the captain calmly maneuvers the ship into the 100-metre wide mouth of the fjord and turns around a few kilometres further in.
-All the while, you are quietly praying that the old tale still holds true: that the trolls won’t wake for a thousand years, by which time our ship will have since sailed away.
+On deck you can admire peaks such as Trolltindan (3,428 feet above sea level) on one side and Blåfjellet (3,274 feet above sea level) on the other, while the captain calmly maneuvers the ship into the 328-feet-wide mouth of the fjord and turns around a few miles farther in.
+All the while, you are hoping that the old Norwegian tale still holds true: That the trolls won’t wake for a thousand years, by which time our ship will have since sailed away.

-Trollfjorden carves inwards to Austvågøy from the west side of the 25-kilometre long Raftsundet, a very narrow sound between Austvågøy and Hinnøya.
-Here, Hurtigruten sails between the ports of Svolvær and Stokmarknes.
+Trollfjorden carves inwards to Austvågøy from the west side of the 15-mile long Raftsundet, a very narrow sound between Austvågøy and Hinnøya.
+Here, Hurtigruten sails between the ports of call of Svolvær and Stokmarknes.